 The Oregon Girls Collaborative Project (OGCP) is a statewide network of support for girl-serving STEM organizations, working to strengthen capacity, increase continuation of girl-serving STEM programs, and create more champions for gender-equity in STEM education and careers.
 As part of the National Girls Collaborative Project, we have access to thousands of programs and resources that are focused on providing high quality STEM experiences for girls.

 We bring together organizations throughout Oregon that are committed to informing and motivating girls to pursue careers in science, technology, engineering, and mathematics (STEM).
-As the convening organization for OGCP, OregonASK has created a Leadership Team to help develop a clear mission and work plan that OGCP will be responsible for in the coming months and years.
+As the convening organization for OGCP, OregonASK has created a Leadership Team to help develop a clear mission and work plan to support equitable STEM education in Oregon moving forward.

 Oregon Girls Collaborative overall goals are to strengthen capacity, increase continuation of girl-serving STEM programs, and create more champions for gender-equity in STEM education and careers.